 To find this proxy:

 - Log in to your Apigee Edge account.

 - Select APIs > API Proxies from the main menu.

 - In the list of proxies, select the one called oauth.

-- In the proxy overview page, select the Develop tab to bring up the proxy editor.
-You'll see in this tab the policies and flows that are configured to support this OAuth grant type flow.
+- In the proxy overview page, select the Develop tab to bring up the proxy editor, and examine the policies and flows in the proxy.